 That should get Wagtail installed and ready to use.

 Now that Wagtail is installed, go and create your first app environment.
-You can create it in your home directory or anywhere on the system.
-For this tutorial, we’re going to create the app in home directory.
+You can make it in your home directory or anywhere on the system.
+For this tutorial, we will create the app in the home directory.

 cd ~/ wagtail start myproject cd myproject pip3 install -r requirements.txt python3 manage.py migrate

-That should setup Wagtail environment.
-When you’re done, run the commands below to create Wagtail super user account. this account will be used to access Wagtail backend portal.
+That should set up the Wagtail environment.
+When you’re done, run the commands below to create Wagtail super user account.
+This account will be used to access the Wagtail backend portal.

 python3 manage.py createsuperuser

 That should prompt you to create a superuser account.